larocqueg/42_Inception/USER_DOC.md

 - And other information that is needed for the project

 > [!NOTE]
-> Never send your .env with real information to github of anywhere that is not safe!
+> Never send your .env with real information to github or anywhere that is not safe!

 ## How to check that all services are running